 With cloud computing, your data is held on a server located outside your business.
-To access files and services, you log in over the internet - usually via a web browser or software application that is directly connected to the cloud service.
+To access files and services, you log in over the internet via a web browser.

 Individual cloud computing services can help you with specific tasks, like backups or accounting.
 You can also purchase 'cloud servers' that perform all the functions of an in-house network server.

 There are two big differences between using cloud services and having your own in-house server: